 You must modify Java applications that currently run against Derby in embedded mode so that they work with the Derby Network Server.

 The topics in this section discuss these changes.

-The Network Server and JVMs
+The Network Server and Java Virtual Machines (JVMs)

-The Derby Network Server is compatible with Java Platform, Standard Edition, v 1.4.2 (J2SE) and above.
+The Derby Network Server is compatible with Java Platform, Standard Edition (Java SE) 6 and above.